teadytopblogger9/notes/README.md

 5. Practice coding challenges: Websites like LeetCode, HackerRank, Codecademy, provide fun and challenging problems to improve your coding skills.
 6. Keep a portfolio of your work: Showing off your past projects and accomplishments can help you land new jobs or clients.
 Use platforms like GitHub or your personal website to showcase your portfolio.
 7. Seek feedback from peers and mentors: Constructive criticism can be a great way to identify areas for improvement and stay motivated to keep growing as a developer.

+# 2024-01-14
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help improve your programming skills:

+1. Break down large projects into smaller, manageable tasks.
+2. Set deadlines for each task and prioritize them according to their importance and urgency.
+3. Use version control systems like Git to keep track of your code and collaborate with others.
+4. Learn to use code editors and IDEs that optimize your workflow.
+5. Stay up-to-date with the latest programming languages, frameworks, libraries, tools, etc., to stay competitive in the industry.
+6. Practice good coding habits, such as writing comments, using appropriate variable names, following coding conventions, avoiding code duplication, maintaining a clean and organized codebase, testing your codes, debugging, refactoring, documenting your works, learning from others, asking for help, sharing knowledge, participating in open source projects, attending workshops, conferences, meetups, reading books, blogs, research papers, watching tutorials, videos, podcasts, subscribing to newsletters, mailing lists, discussing in forums, chat rooms, slack channels, reddit, quora, stack overflow, GitHub, GitLab, Bitbucket, Google, Bing, Yahoo, DuckDuckGo, Medium, Stack Overflow, Twitter, LinkedIn, Facebook, Quora.